• Skip to main content

 Buy Gift Cards With Bitcoin

-In the early days, one of the most popular ways to “spend bitcoin” was to buy gift cards online.
-This also gave you a level of anonymity with the online purchase, since the gift card seller would have your bitcoin transaction information, but the company where you spend your gift card would not have any identifiable information.
+One of the most popular ways to “spend bitcoin” is to buy gift cards online.
+It gives you a level of anonymity with the online purchase, since the gift card seller would have your bitcoin transaction information, but the company where you spend your gift card would not have any information linked to your identity.
+They don’t care.
+It’s a legit gift card and they don’t ask where you got it.

 Buy Bitcoin Swag With Bitcoin